dxps/postgres_playground/pgbackrest_xp/readme.md

    where:
     - `-S` specifies the slot name
     - `-C` specifies to create the slot
+    - `-X` specifies the wall method (shortcut for `--wal-method`).
+        - Tells to include the required WAL files in the backtup.
+        - `stream` tells to stream WAL data while the backup is being taken.
+          It will open an second connection to the server.

 Additionally, test the replication (from `pg1` to `pg2`) by creating a database in `pg1` instance and verify that this gets also created in `pg2` instance.